 The sprawling city of Moscow is a mixture of historical and contemporary sights.A tourist in Moscow has a lot of choice.
 From the Red Square and the Kremlin to tours in the outskirts of the city, there is something for everyone.
-You can shop, engage in cultural activities in the capital of music and theatre, or simply be captivated by the beautiful surroundings of Moscow.
+You can shop, engage in cultural activities in the capital of music and theatre, or simply enjoy the beautiful surroundings of Moscow.

-The Moscow Kremlin is one of the most ancient parts of the city and symbolises the whole of Russia.
-It is both a cultural sight, as well as the centre of the Russian state, and the residence of the President of Russia.
-The Kremlin is steeped in history.
-In 1990, the Moscow Kremlin and the Red Square were included into the list of UNESCO worldwide heritage.
+The Moscow Kremlin is one of the most ancient parts of the city and symbolizes the whole of Russia.
+It is both a cultural sight, as well as the center of Russia, and the residence of the President of Russia.
+The Kremlin has a lengthy history.
+In 1990, the Moscow Kremlin and the Red Square became a UNESCO World Heritage Site.

 The Kremlin is open to visitors from Friday to Wednesday between 10h00 and 18h00.